Alluxio/alluxio/docs/en/operation/Journal.md

 * `alluxio.master.embedded.journal.transport.max.inbound.message.size`: Maximum allowed size for a network message between embedded journal masters.
 The configured value should allow for appending batches to all secondary masters.
 Default: `100MB`.

-### Job service configuration
+### Configuring Job service

 It is usually best not to set any of these - by default the job master will use the same hostnames as the Alluxio master, so it is enough to set only `alluxio.master.embedded.journal.addresses`.
 These properties only need to be set when the job service is being run independent from the rest of the system or using a non-standard port.

 * `alluxio.job.master.embedded.journal.port`: the port job masters use for embedded journal communications.
 Default: `20003`.
 * `alluxio.job.master.embedded.journal.addresses`: a comma-separated list of journal addresses for all job masters in the cluster.
 The format is `hostname1:port1,hostname2:port2,...`.
 * `alluxio.job.master.rpc.addresses`: A list of comma-separated host:port RPC addresses where the client should look for job masters when using multiple job masters without Zookeeper.
 This property is not used when Zookeeper is enabled, since Zookeeper already stores the job master addresses.
 If this is not set, clients will look for job masters using the hostnames from `alluxio.master.embedded.journal.addresses` and the job master rpc port.

 ## Formatting the journal